macfisherman/covid-19/README.md

 * change to cmd/<program>
 * go build .

-An executable to be generated.
+An executable should be generated.